Now available on Amazon in Kindle or Paperback, click Here for details

 It is this awareness of our failings that has caused this struggle of conscience for believers throughout the ages.
 We all want to know how to become more like Jesus.
 The Western Church calls this process of growth into the likeness of Jesus “sanctification.”
 We seem to have a vision of the goal, but most us fail in our attempts to be like Him.
 Some people have separated themselves from the world out of a desire to be like Christ.
 Some have become ascetic hermits, seeking holiness in a life of poverty and isolation.
 Others have entered monasteries, seeking to become like Christ through a life of simplicity, contemplation, and prayer.
 Some have the misconception that you could be holy only if you denied yourself marriage and worldly goods, and so they retreated from the world out of a fear of being tainted by it.

 It was out of this fear that Martin Luther entered a monastery and began to study the Scriptures in the early 1500’s, but Martin Luther found that his desire for assurance before God was not satisfied.
 No matter how many times he prayed or repented, his fear remained.
 It was this fear of God and his struggle to know that he was doing enough to please God that finally caused Luther to abandon any attempts to find security in his good works or in his piety.
 Luther saw how pitiful his religious behavior was, and he cried out to God for some other assurance of God’s love and favor.
 In response, God gave Martin Luther an understanding that a man was justified by “faith alone,”4 and not by works.
 This revelation of truth spawned the whole Protestant Reformation.
 People began to realize that God did not condemn them: they were free from the debt of sin through their faith in Jesus Christ.
-They did not have to say endless prayers of confession or do penance to escape hell because Jesus had already paid the price for their sins.
+They did not have to say endless prayers of confession or do penance to escape can i in mexico hell because Jesus had already paid the price for their sins.
 They were saved by Christ’s work, not by their own.
 Christ’s work on the cross was enough.

 After Martin Luther, people began to ask other questions, “Now that I am saved, what next?
 Do I just continue to sin, or does God expect me to become sinless like Jesus? ” John Calvin, a French Protestant who helped start the Presbyterian and Reformed Churches, believed that the Law of God revealed in the Scriptures was to be a guide to Christian behavior after salvation.
 He agreed with Luther that the Law revealed our sinful state and our need for God’s mercy, but he added, that once the Holy Spirit has been given to a new Christian, the Law should teach you how to live.
 Calvin defined sanctification as the gradual growth of our character and our behavior into godliness.
 The Law existed to direct us in that growth.
 Neither Calvin nor Luther could tell us exactly how we would become more like Christ, but both agreed that should be our goal.
 Neither believed we would be perfect until Christ returned to the earth.
 Both Calvin and Luther believed that we would continue to sin and always need forgiveness, but Calvin had more hope in the potential reform of human nature than did Luther.
 Calvin believed that we would become more like Jesus the longer we lived and followed him.